civican/legisinfo/44-1/bills/C-41/bill_text.md

 ### Section 83.0392

-  **(1)** The Public Safety Minister must prepare and cause to be laid before the each House of Parliament, within 180 days after the first day of January of every year, a report on the operation of sections 83.031 to 83.0391 for the previous calendar year.
+  **(1)** The Public Safety Minister must prepare and cause to be laid before each House of Parliament, within **90** days after the first day of January of every year, a report on the operation of sections 83.031 to 83.0391 for the previous calendar year.

+  **(1.1)** The report under subsection (1) must set out the number of applications for authorizations made, approved or refused in the previous calendar year.

+  **(1.2)** If the report under subsection (1) contains any redactions, the Public Safety Minister must forward the unredacted report to the National Security and Intelligence Committee of Parliamentarians as well as the National Security and Intelligence Review Agency.

-  **(2)** A comprehensive review of sections 83.031 to 83.0391 and their operation must be conducted by the Public Safety Minister no later than the fifth anniversary of the day on which this section comes into force.
-The Public Safety Minister must cause a report to be laid before each House of Parliament within 180 days after that fifth anniversary.
+  **(2)** A comprehensive review of sections 83.031 to 83.0391 and their operation must be conducted by the Public Safety Minister no later than the **first** anniversary of the day on which this section comes into force.
+The Public Safety Minister must cause a report to be laid before each House of Parliament within 180 days after that **first** anniversary **and every five years thereafter**.

-> **Explanatory Note**:
-> Existing text of section 83.03:
-> *Existing Text*:
-> > Every person is guilty of an indictable offence and liable to imprisonment for a term of not more than 10 years who, directly or indirectly, collects property, provides or invites a person to provide, or makes available property or financial or other related services
-> > intending that they be used, or knowing that they will be used, in whole or in part, for the purpose of facilitating or carrying out any terrorist activity, or for the purpose of benefiting any person who is facilitating or carrying out such an activity, or
-> > knowing that, in whole or part, they will be used by or will benefit a terrorist group.
+  **(3)** If the report identifies any deficiencies in sections 83.031 to 83.0391 or their operation, the report must include a plan to remedy those deficiencies — including any proposed legislative amendments — and a timeline for its implementation.

 ### Section 2

 Subparagraph (a)(xii.2) of the definition **offence** in section 183 of the Act is replaced by the following:

-**subsection** 83.03**(1)** (providing, making available, etc., property or services for terrorist purposes),
+subsection 83.03(1) (providing, making available, etc., property or services for terrorist purposes),

 subsection 83.03(2) (providing, making available, etc., property or services — use by terrorist group),

-> **Explanatory Note**:
-> Relevant portion of the definition:
-> *Existing Text*:
-> > **offence** means an offence contrary to, any conspiracy or attempt to commit or being an accessory after the fact in relation to an offence contrary to, or any counselling in relation to an offence contrary to
-> > any of the following provisions of this Act, namely,
-> >
-> > section 83.03 (providing, making available, etc., property or services for terrorist purposes),

 ## Consequential Amendments